uio-bmi/immuneML/docs/source/galaxy/galaxy_simple_receptors.rst

 .. figure:: ../_static/images/receptor_classification_overview.png
   :width: 70%

-  Figure 2 - An overview of the components of the immuneML receptor classification tool.
+  An overview of the components of the immuneML receptor classification tool.
   ImmuneML reads in receptor data with labels (+ and -), encodes the data, trains user-specified ML models and summarizes the performance statistics per ML method.
   Encoding: position dependent and invariant encoding are shown.
 The specificity-associated subsequences are highlighted